• Skip to primary navigation

 Notes

-I used 2 lemons total for this recipe: I used the zest of both lemons in the cake batter (starting by making lemon sugar) and then most of the juice was used to make the syrup, holding back 15 mL (1 tablespoon) to make the icing.
+• I used 2 large lemons for this recipe: I used the zest of both lemons in the cake batter (starting by making lemon sugar), and then most of the juice was used to make the syrup, holding back 15 mL (1 tablespoon) to make the icing.
+You may need more or less lemons, depending on the season and how big they are.

 Nutrition